pingcap/docs/tikv-configuration-file.md

 ### `server.end-point-slow-log-threshold`

-+ The time threshold for a TiDB request to print slow log
++ The time threshold for a TiDB request to print slow log.
 + Default value: `"1s"`
-+ Minimum value: `"1ms"`
++ Minimum value: `0`

 ### `server.snap-max-write-bytes-per-sec`